 – Research –

-DEI is examining methods to expand production of cultured Blue mussels by addressing the barrier to increased farmed mussel production in the northeast — seed production.
+DEI is examining methods to expand production of cultured Blue mussels by addressing barriers to increased farmed mussel production in the northeast.

 DEI’s current research involves the following major components:

 - Developing hatchery techniques (broodstock conditioning and cryopreservation) that enable the production of mussels throughout the year: Cryopreservation is a method used for more cost efficient hatchery production of shellfish, but no cryopreservation methods currently exist for Blue mussels.
 DEI is developing protocols for both broodstock conditioning and cryopreserving mussel gametes and larvae.

 - Testing different types of mussel settlement substrates in the hatchery and field: Mussels use bissel threads to anchor to substrates, which is why mussel farmers often grow them using suspension and ropes.
 DEI is testing different types of rope to determine which is best to grow mussels on.